hujhax/austin-improv-wiki/List of Cagematches.md

 * 9/25/13: **[[Three on a Match]]** (then called "Homecoming") vs. Meat Candy vs. Scrimshawshank Redemption

 #### Semifinals
-All that's known about the semi-finals is that they were on 10/9/13 and 10/16/13.
 * 10/9/13: [[Glamazon]] vs. ???
 * 10/16/13: **[[Three on a Match]]** vs. ???